Lazy Sticky Rice Dumplings (Zongzi)

 Which Version Did We Make?

-This recipe is closest to our Cantonese-Style Zongzi, with pork belly, peanuts, and Chinese sausage (we left out the duck egg yolks this time, but you can add them in if you like).
+This recipe is closest to our Cantonese-Style Zongzi (joong), with pork belly, peanuts, and Chinese sausage (we left out the duck egg yolks this time, but you can add them in if you like).

 Note that Cantonese Zongzi are generally milder in flavor.
 You can jazz it up by adding 1 teaspoon of grated ginger to the pork belly marinade, and also add salted duck egg yolks or dried seafood (dried shrimp or dried scallops) to kick up the umami—just be sure to soak them beforehand for 2-6 hours.